chrisgurney/obsidian-note-toolbar/README.md

 The Note Toolbar plugin for [Obsidian](https://obsidian.md) provides a flexible way to create toolbars at the top of your notes.

-Alternately, add [Note Toolbar Callouts](#use-toolbar-callouts) anywhere in your notes.
+With this plugin, you also get [Note Toolbar Callouts](#use-toolbar-callouts) which you can add anywhere in your notes.

 [![GitHub Release](https://img.shields.io/github/v/release/chrisgurney/obsidian-note-toolbar?sort=semver)](https://github.com/chrisgurney/obsidian-note-toolbar/releases)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)